 *If you use cake yeast you will need 1.3 ounces (37g).

 1 to 1 1/2 tablespoons Morton Kosher Salt (adjust to suit your taste or eliminate it all together.
 Find more information here)

-6 1/2 cups (2-pounds) all-purpose flour (we’ve always tested our recipes with Gold Medal flour.
+6 1/2 cups (2 pounds/910 grams) all-purpose flour (we’ve always tested our recipes with typical supermarket flour.
 If you use a higher protein flour check here)